Best OCR Engines for Faded Maintenance Logs: Engineering a Compliant MRO Digitization Pipeline

 Comparative Analysis of Production-Grade OCR Engines

 Tesseract 5.x (LSTM) provides a zero-cost baseline but requires aggressive preprocessing for faded logs.
 Its open-source nature allows custom dictionary training for ATA chapter codes, part numbers, and mechanic signatures.
-However, Tesseract struggles with non-uniform illumination and thermal fade gradients without explicit image enhancement.
+Tesseract struggles with non-uniform illumination and thermal fade gradients without explicit image enhancement.
 For teams building in-house pipelines, it serves as a reliable fallback when cloud API latency or data sovereignty policies restrict external processing.
+Tesseract’s image_to_data() function with output_type=pytesseract.Output.DICT exposes per-word confidence values (0–100) that map directly to confidence routing logic.

 AWS Textract and Google Cloud Vision API outperform on degraded documents due to proprietary multi-model ensemble scoring and automatic document structure detection.
-Both return per-character confidence metrics and coordinate bounding boxes, enabling precise field-level validation against OEM maintenance schemas.
-Textract’s DetectDocumentText API handles stamped ink bleed effectively, while Cloud Vision’s DOCUMENT_TEXT_DETECTION model excels at recovering faded handwritten mechanic initials.
+Both return per-block confidence metrics and coordinate bounding boxes, enabling precise field-level validation against OEM maintenance schemas.
+Textract’s DetectDocumentText API handles stamped ink bleed effectively; Cloud Vision’s DOCUMENT_TEXT_DETECTION model excels at recovering faded handwritten mechanic initials.
 Both platforms require strict data handling agreements to satisfy Automated Log Ingestion & Parsing Workflows governance requirements.

 Azure AI Vision Read API offers competitive performance on low-contrast technical drawings and faded logbook tables.
-Its read endpoint supports asynchronous batch processing, which aligns with high-volume hangar digitization schedules.
-The API’s native support for mixed-language technical annotations makes it suitable for multinational fleet operators managing multilingual maintenance documentation.
+Its read operation supports asynchronous batch processing, which aligns with high-volume hangar digitization schedules.
+Native support for mixed-language technical annotations makes it suitable for multinational fleet operators managing multilingual maintenance documentation.

 Preprocessing Architecture for Low-Contrast Media